 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.

 The company has passed a resolution in accordance with section 506 of the Companies Act 2006 that the senior statutory auditor's name should not be stated.

-Deloitte LLP Statutory Auditors London, United Kingdom 19 April 2023 for the year ended 31 December 2022
+Deloitte LLP Statutory Auditors London, United Kingdom 22 April 2024

 Income statement